mne-tools/mne-python/doc/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Classes, functions, methods, and attributes cannot be cross-referenced unless
-they are included in :doc:`doc/python_reference.rst <python_reference>`.
+they are included in the :doc:`python_reference`
+(:file:`doc/python_reference.rst`).

 Describe your changes in the changelog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Include in your changeset a brief description of the change in the :doc:`changelog <doc/whats_new.rst>` (this can be skipped for very minor changes like correcting typos in the documentation).
+Include in your changeset a brief description of the change in the :doc:`changelog <whats_new>` (:file:`doc/whats_new.rst`; this can be skipped for very minor changes like correcting typos in the documentation).
 Note that there are sections of the changelog for each release, and separate subsections for bugfixes, new features, and changes to the public API.
-It is usually best to do this *after* your PR is finalized, to avoid merge conflicts (since this file is updated with almost every PR).
+It is usually best to wait to add a line to the changelog until your PR is finalized, to avoid merge conflicts (since the changelog is updated with almost every PR).

 Test locally before opening pull requests (PRs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MNE-Python uses `continuous integration <ci>`_ (CI) to ensure code quality and
+MNE-Python uses `continuous integration`_ (CI) to ensure code quality and
 test across multiple installation targets.
 However, the CIs are often slower
 than testing locally, especially when other contributors also have open PRs
 (which is basically always the case).
 Therefore, do not rely on the CIs to